johnflanagan827/intelliblog/README.md

 ```
 STABILITY_API_KEY=your_stability_key
 ```
-API

 Replace `your_stability_key` with the Stability AI key you just generated.

-By following these steps, you now have a Stability AI API key, unlocking the power of AI image generation for your blog content.
+By following these steps, you have unlocked the power of AI image generation for your blog content.

 # Quick Start

+Now that you have set up the necessary configurations, getting started is easy.

-First run the development server:
+First, run the development server:

 ```
 npm run dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Now, open [http://localhost:3000](http://localhost:3000) with your browser to see the website content.

 # Screenshots